jackrea07/BSafeHelmet/README.md

 ## Known Bugs
 ### Blind-Spot/Crash Detection
-- Currently the math for how far away the object is has not been developed properly, we will work on that for the next milestone.
+- Currently the math for how far away the object is has not been developed properly.
+It repeatedly says "Distance: 0" regardless of how far away the detected object is.
+We will work on fixing that for the next milestone.

 ### App
 - GPS does not scrape real-time location.
 Uses placeholder coordinates for now.